TommasoBelluzzo/MacroUO/README.md

 ### Source Code

-The methods and classes are completely undocumented and the code contains no descriptive comments; I know it's a bad practice, but I really don't have time to create a proper documentation for this project.
+Methods and classes are completely undocumented and the code contains no descriptive comments; I know it's a bad practice, but I really don't have time to create a proper documentation for this project.
 Nevertheless, everything should be pretty straightforward since it's just a simple form with a few buttons.

 The following method (which can be found within the `ApplicationDialog` class):